-(CNN)If you're planning a summer trip, take note: The State Department just issued a travel alert for all of Europe.
-Here are the 5 things you need to know to Get Up to Speed and Out the Door.
-You can also get "5 Things You Need to Know Today" delivered to your inbox daily.
-Sign up here.
+(CNN)Not content with pretty much taking over every aspect of your life, Facebook now wants to help you get a date.
+Here's what else you need to know to Get Up to Speed and Out the Door.
+(You can also get "5 Things You Need to Know Today" delivered to your inbox daily.
+Sign up here.)

-5 things for Tuesday, May 2: Obamacare, Trump, sex assaults
+5 things for May 2: Trump, Arizona teachers, migrants, Armenia, air pollution